Energy from Brown Coal

 The extent of the brown coal deposits was known to the Department Of Mines as early as 1875.
 It is the largest single deposit of brown coal in the world.
 It covers an area approximately 64 kilometres eastward from Yallourn W Power Station, and is between 8-20 kilometres in width.

-The first recorded attempt to mine coal in the Latrobe Valley district was in 1874, by a partnership of three men, led by a surveyor named George T. Jones.
+The first recorded attempt to mine coal in Latrobe City was in 1874, by a partnership of three men, led by a surveyor named George T. Jones.
 The proposed mining lease was to be situated near Jeeralang Junction.
 Unsuccessful attempts were made to float a mining company to raise the necessary finance.
 The lack of success was related to the long distance to the new railway line.